pnp/sp-dev-fx-webparts/samples/react-reduxform/README.md

 ## Minimal Path to Awesome

 - The webpart requires two custom lists in the SharePoint site.
 The folder "SetupScript" contains a PnP PowerShell script that will setup the custom fields, content type and the required lists.

+- Change the site URL in the PowerShell script and execute with proper credentials to setup the lists.

 - Clone this repository
 - in the command line run: